Tongue cancer is a form of cancer that begins in the cells of the tongue.

 Treatment for tongue cancer typically involves surgery to remove the cancer.
-Chemotherapy, radiation therapy and targeted drug therapy may also be recommended.
+Chemotherapy, radiation therapy and targeted drug therapy also may be recommended.

 Treatment for advanced tongue cancers can impact your ability to speak and eat.
 Working with a skilled rehabilitation team can help you cope with changes that result from tongue cancer treatment.

 - AskMayoExpert.
 Head and neck cancers.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.

 - Head and neck cancers.
 Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
 Accessed Sept.
 7, 2017.

 - Flint PW, et al. Malignant neoplasms of the oral cavity.
 In: Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
 Accessed Sept.
 7, 2017.

 - Flint PW, et al. Malignant neoplasms of the oropharynx.
 In: Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2015. https://www.clinicalkey.com.
 Accessed Sept.
 7, 2017.

 - Warner KJ.
 Allscripts EPSi.
 Mayo Clinic, Rochester, Minn.
 June 23, 2017.